Drake calls out Rick Pitino in song on new album

 Rapper Drake, a well-known Kentucky Wildcats fan, calls out former Louisville coach Rick Pitino in a song on his new record.

-Drake released his latest album "Scorpions" on Thursday.
+Drake released his latest album "Scorpion" on Friday.
 It contains a song titled "Sandra's Rose," in which Drake raps about "Louisville hush money for my young gunners, Rick Pitino, I take them to strip clubs and casinos."

 Pitino was fired by Louisville in October 2017, three weeks after the school acknowledged that its men's basketball program was being investigated as part of a federal corruption probe.